 I had specifically explained that I wanted her to understand how addition worked by doing it over and over in different ways.
 I didn’t feel that she would have a better grasp of something just because it was memorized.
-And even though she did all her calculations for word problems in her head, and got them correct, she was actually incorrect because it took her too long to reason out the answer that a simple memorized equation could do more quickly.
+She did the word problems mentally and got them correct.
+However, this was actually a bad thing because she did not just tout the memorized equation.
+Her taking the time to reason out the answer in her head was not the state-approved method for doing math.

-Again, we went in circles as I explained that I wanted her to have a strong base built on knowledge and not memorized facts and they wanted the pony tricks of a traditional school.
+Again, we went in circles as I explained that I wanted her to have a strong base built on knowledge.
+But they wanted the pony tricks of a traditional school.
 And again, I had to stop this farce by saying I’d look into.